 It’s a good idea to make bookings possible at any time.
 Sometimes people need to book a meeting room urgently or it’s late in the evening and they need a room for the next morning.

 A good way to achieve this is to expose the live availability of your meeting rooms to the public and allow people to directly make a booking.

-You can do that with a number of scheduling tools, including OfficRnD’s meeting rooms management component (example screenshot below).
+You can do that with a number of meeting room booking tools, including OfficeRnD’s coworking app – Mobile, Tablet and Desktop (screenshot below).

 The famous quote “A picture is worth a thousand words” totally applies here!

 The idea here is to give a detailed presentation of your meeting rooms, so people can get a better and more complete feeling of them while browsing your online images.

 Make sure you have great, high-quality photos.
 Hiring a professional photographer is a good idea.
 He/she will know how to capture the space from the right angle, with the proper lighting.

 The more interactive you go, the better.
 Think about making 360°photos, videos or virtual tours.
 They require more money and efforts, but they are totally worth it because they present your meeting rooms in necessary detail.

 📍Bonus tip: Including people in the photos/videos will create a better, more human feeling when your website visitors browse your gallery.